ayaalkhatib33/adversarial-neural-crypto/README.md

 - **Bob**: Decrypts the ciphertext using the same key.
 - **Eve**: Attempts to intercept the ciphertext and reconstruct the plaintext without the key.

 Alice and Bob collaborate to enable secure communication while Eve simultaneously attempts to break it.
-This adversarial setup forces Alice and Bob to discover an encryption strategy that is hard for Eve to decode.
+This adversarial setup forces Alice and Bob to discover an encryption strategy that is difficult for Eve to decode.

 ---

 ## 1. Background

 ### Traditional Cryptography
-Relies on fixed mathematical rules and algorithms.
-Security is based on computational hardness assumptions.
+Relies on fixed mathematical rules and security assumptions based on computational hardness.

 ### Neural Cryptography
-Instead of fixed rules, neural networks learn how to protect communication through training.
-Encryption is **learned**, not programmed.
+Neural networks learn encryption transformations directly through training.
+The encryption mechanism is *learned*, not explicitly programmed.

 ### Core Concepts

 #### Shared Key
-Alice and Bob both receive the same random key.
+- Alice and Bob both receive the same random key.
-Eve does not receive the key and must infer the plaintext from the ciphertext alone.
+- Eve does not receive the key and must infer the plaintext from ciphertext alone.

 #### Adversarial Training Dynamics
 - Alice and Bob minimize Bob’s reconstruction error.
-- Eve minimizes her reconstruction error.
+- Eve minimizes her own reconstruction error.
-- Alice and Bob also maximize Eve’s error through adversarial gradients.
+- Alice and Bob maximize Eve’s error through adversarial gradients.

 #### Emergent Learned Encryption
 The system learns a transformation that: